Discussing the Pros and Cons of HRT With Dr. Alyssa Dweck

-If you’re a woman of a certain age, you’ve likely heard about hormone replacement therapy (HRT).
-HRT is a prescription treatment for perimenopausal and menopausal women designed to address common symptoms like hot flashes, night sweats, mood swings and vaginal dryness, and in some cases, may also provide protection against osteoporosis.1
+If you’re a woman of a certain age, you’ve likely heard about hormone replacement therapy (HRT) for menopause, which is also sometimes referred to as menopause hormone therapy or MHT.
+HRT is a prescription treatment for menopausal women designed to address common symptoms like hot flashes, night sweats, and vaginal dryness, and in some cases, it may also provide protection against osteoporosis.1

-While many women have found HRT to be immensely helpful for relieving menopause symptoms, others are unsure of how to weigh the pros and cons of it.
+While many women have found HRT to be immensely helpful for relieving menopause symptoms, others are unsure of how to weigh HRT pros and cons.
 Some of the hesitation and confusion around HRT may be related to a landmark study called the Women’s Health Initiative (WHI).
-This was a large randomized controlled clinical trial in women ages 50 to 79 designed to study whether taking estrogen — either alone or with progestin — after menopause could help women prevent chronic disease including heart disease, stroke, breast and colorectal cancer and osteoporosis.2
+This was a large, randomized, controlled clinical trial in women ages 50 to 79 designed to study whether taking estrogen — either alone or with progestin — during and after menopause, could help women prevent chronic disease, specifically coronary heart disease and invasive breast cancer.2

-In 2002, results of the WHI study were released suggesting HRT could increase a woman’s risk of developing breast cancer or heart disease.
-Following the release of these findings, use of HRT dropped by nearly 80%.3 Subsequent studies from the WHI and others have shown that the benefits of hormone replacement therapy for menopause can certainly outweigh the risks for some,4 and that estrogen-only HRT can actually lower breast cancer risk.5 However, many women are still reluctant to try hormone therapy because of the 2002 findings.
-Some may worry about side effects associated with HRT, while others simply wish to avoid hormones in favor of a more natural approach to address their menopause symptoms.
+In 2002, results of the WHI study were released, suggesting HRT could increase a woman’s risk of developing breast cancer and/or heart disease.
+Following the release of these findings, use of hormone replacement therapy for menopause dropped by nearly 80%.3 A subsequent review of the data from the WHI, and others, have shown that hormone replacement therapy benefits for menopause can certainly outweigh the risks for some,4 and that estrogen-only HRT can actually lower breast cancer risk.5 However, many women are still reluctant to try hormone therapy because of the 2002 findings.
+Some may worry about side effects associated with HRT, while others may simply wish to avoid hormones in favor of a more natural approach to addressing their menopause symptoms.

-Knowing how difficult it can be to understand the pros and cons of HRT, we reached out to Dr. Alyssa Dweck, Bonafide Chief Medical Officer, with some questions about this complex topic.
-Read more to review her take on the use of HRT for menopause symptoms and some alternatives.
+Knowing how difficult it can be to understand HRT pros and cons, we reached out to Dr. Alyssa Dweck, Bonafide Chief Medical Officer, with some questions about this complex topic.
+Read on to review her advice regarding HRT for menopause symptoms, as well as some treatment alternatives to consider.

-“HRT typically refers to the replacement of estrogen, the production of which declines during perimenopause and menopause, and progesterone, added to protect the uterus from uterine cancer or precancer,” says Dr. Dweck.
+“HRT typically refers to the replacement of estrogen, the production of which declines during menopause, and progesterone, which is added to protect the uterus from uterine cancer or precancer,” says Dr. Dweck.
 In other words, HRT usually means estrogen and progesterone replacement.

 “Some women, including those who have had a hysterectomy, don’t need to worry about uterine cancer prevention, and may use estrogen alone.
 This is known as estrogen replacement therapy (ERT),” she adds.